dblock/code.dblock.org/_posts/2010/2010-04-08-pure-java-waffle.markdown

 System.out.println(computer.getMemberOf());
 {% endhighlight %}

 For systems that run both with and without active directory you need to programmatically figure out whether a computer is joined to a domain or a workgroup.
-If it’s joined to a domain or a workgroup you want to know what domain the computer is joined to.
+If it's joined to a domain or a workgroup you want to know what domain the computer is joined to.

 #### Local machine: enumerate local groups